aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 This is still a supported idiom, but in 2.x these root stacks will have an implicit `App` parent.
 This means that `stack.node.scope` will be an `App` instance, while previously it was `undefined`.
-The "root" stack will have a construct ID of `Stack` unless otherwise specified.
+The "root" stack will have a construct ID of `Default` unless otherwise specified.

-> Technically, this change should have resulted in the `node.path` and
-> `node.uniqueId` of all constructs defined within such trees to change, but we
-> are utilizing `node.relicate()` to maintain the current behavior.
+Please note that this also means that the value of `node.path` for all constructs in the tree would now have a `Default/` prefix (if it was `Foo/Bar` it will now be `Default/Foo/Bar`).

+> In contrast, the value of `node.uniqueId` will _not_ change because `Default`
+> is a special ID that is ignored when calculating unique IDs (this feature
+> already exists in 1.x).

 ## 05-METADATA-TRACES: Stack traces no longer attached to metadata by default

 For performance reasons, the `construct.node.addMetadata()` method will *not* attach stack traces to metadata entries.
-You can explicitly request to attach stack traces to a metadata entry using the `stackTrace` option:
+Stack traces will still be associated with all `CfnResource` constructs and can also be added to custom metadata using the `stackTrace` option:

 ```ts
 construct.node.addMetadata(key, value, { stackTrace: true })